oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 7. [Bibliography](#Bibliography)

 # Artefacts of the Cold War
-A collection of =/- 10 artefacts collected by me, which are focussed on the tensions between the Eastern and Western fronts during memorable/important moments in the Cold War.
+A collection 5 artefacts focussed on the tensions between the Eastern and Western fronts during important moments in the Cold War.
 These artefacts vary from posters to drawings to images.

 ## Metadata
 | Tag | Data |